maxgohren/ESPip-Boy/devlogs/December2025-ItsFinallyHere.md

+# December 31 2025 - Wednesday  5:45 PM
+Another tough day working with FreeCAD to get complete my case.
+Today I actually sent in a .stl to get printed, but as I sent it in I noticed my hastily designed screw terminals completely block my PCB from actually fitting into the case!

+That's what you get for throwing things together on the fly on New Year's Eve!

+It's been a great 2025, and I am so proud of myself for embarking on this journey and learning all these amazing skills.
+I look forward to what insane projects I get up to next year!

 # December 30 2025 - Tuesday  9:47 PM
 Today I spent HOURS trying to get my case complete.
 Between the fillet and thickness tool on FreeCAD being very picky and the PCB import being very laggy it was